-If you are a fan of BBC’s story of Utred and Alfred, The Last Kingdom, you might be interested to learn about an important scholar working at that time, called Aelfric.
+If you are a fan of BBC’s story of Uhtred and Alfred, The Last Kingdom, you might be interested to learn about an important scholar working at that time, called Aelfric.
 Who was Aelfric?
-Aelfric of Wessex (955-1020) wrote the first grammar of English.
+Aelfric of Wessex (955-1020) wrote the first grammar of Latin in a vernacular language.

 The Historical Context of Aelfric’s Life

 In the two centuries leading up to Ælfric’s birth, Latin scholarship was in such decline in England that when King Alfred came to the throne in 871, he complained that almost no one south of the Humber could translate a letter out of Latin.
 The principal cause for this decline was the constant harassment by the Danes during their prolonged campaign of incursion and occupation.